logicblocks/configurati/README.md

 ```

 When configuration specifications are merged as part of a definition,
-their key functions are composed together in the order the specifications
+their key functions are composed together in the reverse order the
-are provided with any key functions on the definition itself applying last:
+specifications are provided with any key functions on the definition itself
+applying last:

 ```clojure
 (def specification-1